makerspace-lab-zero/agreement/agreement-for-members.md

 ----------------
 - There shall be an Annual General Meeting (AGM) held in April each year.
 - An Extraordinary General Meeting (EGM) shall be convened if:
-  - Ten percent of full members full members request one.
+  - Ten percent of members request one.
-  - Quorum of a general meeting shall the lower of ten percent of full members.
+  - Quorum of a general meeting shall the lower of ten percent of members.
 - The agenda of the AGM shall include annual report from the Administrator and the setting of the membership fee.
 - The agenda of the EGM shall be restricted to the items given in the notice of the EGM.
 - Notice of all general meetings and the agenda of the meeting shall be given by the committee at least one week prior to the meeting.
 - Notice of any proposed agreement amendment shall be given by the committee at least one week prior to the general meeting.
 - A general meeting shall be chaired by a committee member.
 The minutes of the meeting shall be made available after the meeting.
-- At a general meeting resulting in the dissolution of the makerspace, the remaining assets and property of the makerspace shall be used to cover any outstanding expenses of the makerspace and/or be distributed amongst the full members.
+- At a general meeting resulting in the dissolution of the makerspace, the remaining assets and property of the makerspace shall be used to cover any outstanding expenses of the makerspace and/or be distributed amongst the members.
-- At a general meeting, a vote shall be carried if more than half of the full members present are in favour.
+- At a general meeting, a vote shall be carried if more than half of the members present are in favour.
 - At a general meeting, an amendment to the agreement shall be passed if more than two thirds of the members present are in favour.

 Operating Procedures of the Makerspace